-Corey Phillips enters his fifth year with Derek Mason’s program, serving as an assistant recruiting coordinator in the Vanderbilt player personnel department.
+The 2020 season is the fifth for Corey Phillips with Derek Mason’s program, who serves as an assistant recruiting coordinator in the Vanderbilt player personnel department.

-Prior to joining Brentwood, Phillips served at Father Ryan H.S. in several capacities under veteran Head Coach Bruce Lussier from 2007-14, including varsity defensive coordinator and special teams coordinator, varsity assistant coach, and freshman team defensive coordinator.
-He mentored seven All-State recipients, seven All-Midstate honorees and 14 Division II All-Region selections at Father Ryan.
+Prior to joining Brentwood, Phillips served at Father Ryan in several capacities under veteran head coach Bruce Lussier from 2007-14, including varsity defensive coordinator and special teams coordinator, varsity assistant coach, and freshman team defensive coordinator.
+He mentored seven All-State recipients, seven all-midstate honorees and 14 Division II All-Region selections at Father Ryan.

 Phillips was a collegiate standout at Austin Peay (Tenn.)
-State University and a prep star at Father Ryan.
-At Austin Peay, he was a four-year starter at defensive back, earning Newcomer of the Year honors as a freshman and First Team All-Conference honors as a senior.
+State and a prep star at Father Ryan.
+At Austin Peay, he was a four-year starter at defensive back, earning Newcomer of the Year honors as a freshman and first team all-conference honors as a senior.
 Phillips, who registered 13 career interceptions, set a Governor single-season record with 16 defensed passes.